 - threshold (float) The value above which the device will be considered "on". - queue\len (int) The length of the internal queue which is filled by the background thread. - sample\wait (float) The length of time to wait between retrieving the state of the underlying device.
-Defaults to 0.0 indicating that values are retrieved as fast as possible. - partial (bool) If False (the default), attempts to read the state of the device (from the is\active (page 79) property) will block until the queue has filled.
-If True, a value will be returned immediately, but be aware that this value is likely to fluctuate excessively. - pin\factory (Factory (page 166)) See API Pins (page 163) for more information (this is an advanced feature which most users can ignore).
+Defaults to 0.0 indicating that values are retrieved as fast as possible. - partial (bool) If False (the default), attempts to read the state of the device (from the is\active (page 84) property) will block until the queue has filled.
+If True, a value will be returned immediately, but be aware that this value is likely to fluctuate excessively. - average The function used to average the values in the internal queue.
+This defaults to statistics.median() which a good selection for discarding outliers from jittery sensors.
+The function specific must accept a sequence of numbers and return a single number. - pin\factory (Factory (page 176)) See API Pins (page 173) for more information (this is an advanced feature which most users can ignore).